Keeping safe on campus

-This includes one-way systems in areas of some buildings, limits on the numbers of people at any one time who can access toilets and kitchen areas, and Perspex screens in our receptions.
+This includes limits on the numbers of people at any one time who can access some shared areas, and Perspex screens in receptions.
 Managers have also put in place rotas to enable shared workspaces to operate at a lower capacity than normal.

 Our social distancing guidance provides further information on the measures we’re taking.

-The UK Government mandates that people should wear a face covering in certain situations and environments.
-In addition, the University is requiring all staff, students and visitors (including contractors) to wear a face covering in all indoor public spaces.
+The University is requiring all staff, students and visitors (including contractors) to wear a face covering when moving around buildings on te campuses.